Vinnie Pasquantino Player Props: Royals vs. Diamondbacks

-On Monday, Vinnie Pasquantino (on the back of going 2-for-4 with a home run and an RBI) and the Kansas City Royals play the Arizona Diamondbacks, whose starting pitcher will be Tommy Henry.
+On Tuesday, Vinnie Pasquantino (on the back of going 3-for-4 with a double) and the Kansas City Royals face the Arizona Diamondbacks, whose starting pitcher will be Ryne Nelson.
 First pitch is at 9:40 PM ET.

-He racked up two hits (going 2-for-4 with a home run and an RBI) in his most recent appearance against the Angels.
+He strung together three hits (going 3-for-4 with a double) in his most recent appearance against the Diamondbacks.

 Vinnie Pasquantino Game Info & Props vs. the Diamondbacks